publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schA/ptIV/sptD/m__us_usc_t26_s42.md

                 (iii) by assuming that the credit allowable under this section for any year is received on the last day of such year.

-        (2) __Temporary minimum credit rate for non-federally subsidized new buildings__
+        (2) __Minimum credit rate for non-federally subsidized new buildings__

         In the case of any new building—

-            (A) which is placed in service by the taxpayer after the date of the enactment of this paragraph with respect to housing credit dollar amount allocations made before January 1, 2015, and
+            (A) which is placed in service by the taxpayer after the date of the enactment of this paragraph, and

             (B) which is not federally subsidized for the taxable year,